jrandallw/JesseWintonCo/about.markdown

 position: 1
 is_nav_page: true
 is_split: true
-page_heading: I'm a multi-disciplined creative emphasizing story.
-Let's work together.
+page_heading: Let's work together.
+hero_image: "/uploads/hero.jpg"
 ---

-Self-taught communicator with a focus in photography, communicative design, and writing.
-I love working with start-ups and established companies across all sectors to help create the things that they need to build and grow.
-Pure, candid collaboration is my goal, which in turn creates an incubator for strong work, both in-house and through strategic creative partnerships.

-I provide photography, design, writing, production, strategy, and film services.
+I'm a freelance photographer, writer, and communicator, currently living and working just outside Sacramento, CA. I love telling stories, and photography is one of the many ways I've found that allows me to express that.
+I love travel, street, and portrait photography.
+I'm also in school studying Musical Theatre.

+More stories– go figure.
+Talk to me at <a href="mailto:hi@jessewinton.co">hi@jessewinton.co</a>.